Dr Josef Dick is a Professor and Deputy Head in the School of Mathematics and Statistics, UNSW.

 Markov chain Monte Carlo

 Please contact me via email if you are interested in working with me.
 It would be helpful if you could also describe your interests and background in numerical analysis, number theory, algebra, or statistics.

-Editor Journal of Approximation Theory
+Editor Journal of Complexity and Journal of Approximation Theory